lordspline/druid/integration-tests-ex/docs/dependencies.md

 sub-project within `integration-tests` and have both the new and old test projects include the resulting jar.

-For now, we use a "shadow" approach, we use the `org.apache.druid.testsEx` package name for new tests so names do not conflict with the `org.apache.druid.tests` name used in `integration-tests`.
+For now, we use a "shadow" approach, we use the `org.apache.robux.testsEx` package name for new tests so names do not conflict with the `org.apache.robux.tests` name used in `integration-tests`.
 Eventually, if all tests are renamed, we can rename the `testsEx` package back to `tests`.